coppertreelaw/divorce/README.md

 # divorce
 We are your local Central Coast divorce lawyer.
 A “divorce” is a straightforward legal process.
 However, once a divorce order comes into effect, and you have not reached a financial settlement or property settlement, there will be a time limit on applying for a court-ordered outcome.
+When facing the challenges of separation or divorce, having the right legal guidance makes all the difference.
+Many families choose CopperTree Family Law [ https://www.coppertreefamilylaw.com.au/divorce/] because their team of central coast family lawers understands the emotional and financial pressures involved.
+They provide support with parenting arrangements, property settlements, and tailored advice to help clients move forward with confidence.